OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 (CSR) space.
 Only one PCIe link can access the FME register space in a multi-host channel design architecture at a time.

-*Note: For more information on the FIM and its external connections, refer to the [Shell Technical Reference Manual: OFS for Agilex® 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/).*
+*Note: For more information on the FIM and its external connections, refer to the [Shell Technical Reference Manual: OFS for Agilex™ 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.3-1/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/).*

 #### 2.1.2 AFU